 Prudence Fish wrote in Antique Houses of Gloucester, “The gambrel roofed story and a half cottages that dot the shoreline from Manchester to Cape Ann and all the way around our cape are the signature houses of Cape Ann… Strangely, there are only an occasional cottage here and there in (the rest of) Essex County.
 By 1800, the small vernacular houses once again were being built with pitched roofs although not a steep as in the first period.
 The new finishes reflected the Federal period and no more gambrel roofed cottages were built.”

 9 Woods Lane, the Francis Merrifield – Mary Wade house (1792) - Francis Merrifield, Jr. bought this corner lot from his father in 1792 and built the gambrel cottage.
 Mary Wade, Jr., daughter of Col. Nathaniel Wade of Revolutionary War fame, bought the property in 1827.
 She bequeathed her estate to her nephew, Francis H. Wade.
 The house remained in the Wade family well into the 20th Century.
+48 Turkey Shore Road, the Nathaniel Hodgkins house (1720) - The house at 48 Turkey Shore Road is believed to have been built by Nathaniel Hodgkins in 1720 on land formerly owned by Daniel Hovey.
+The gambrel roof indicates early Georgian era construction, and the rear ell was almost certainly constructed at the same time as an attached living area or kitchen, connecting to a utilitarian building.
+A second floor was added to the ell in the 19th Century.
 100 High Street, the Joseph Fowler house (1720 – 1756) - Joseph Fowler, a carpenter bought the lot in 1720.
 Records indicate that a house may have existed before Fowler obtained it.
 The house has a 1-1/2 story, gambrel roof with a central chimney and exposed “gunstock” posts.